-Those yellow under arm stains that slowly appear over time on your white shirts and T shirts are not from your sweat alone, they are the result of a reaction between the aluminium in your antiperspirant and your body.
+Those yellow underarm stains that appear over time on your white tops are not from your sweat alone; they are the result of a reaction between the aluminium in your antiperspirant and your body.

-Changing to a natural deodorant will help with this issue, however it’s not an instant fix as your body can start to detox when you switch making the problem seem worse, don’t give up hope though, in a few weeks you should notice a difference.
-If you don’t see an improvement perhaps try the under arm detox I mentioned in July’s blog, here’s the link.
+Changing to a natural deodorant will help with this issue; however, it’s not an instant fix as your body can start to detox when you switch, making the problem seem worse.
+Don’t give up hope, though.
+In a few weeks, you should notice a difference.
+If you don’t see an improvement, perhaps try an underarm detox (here’s the link).

 Get a glass bowl and mix together the baking soda, salt, and hydrogen peroxide until it forms a paste.
 Get your damp shirt and lay it flat on a towel, rub the paste into the stain and leave it for around half an hour then wash as usual.
 Hydrogen peroxide is a natural whitening agent whilst the baking soda and salt work together to help bring out the stain.

 I’m not sure about this method that a friend told me about, but thought I’d mention it so you can give it a try, I’d love to hear if it actually works ….